logto-io/docs/docs/docs/recipes/manage-users/admin-console.md

 ## Add user

 Using the Admin Console, administrators can create new accounts for end-users.
-To do so, click on the "+ Add User" button in the screen's upper right corner.
+To do so, click on the "+ Add user" button in the screen's upper right corner.
 A modal window will appear, where you can enter the username and full name of the new user.
-Once you've filled out the required fields, click on the "Add User" button to confirm.
+Once you've filled out the required fields, click on the "Add user" button to confirm.

 After the new user has been created, you can copy their **username** and **initial password** to send to them.
 This will allow them to log in to the system and start using it.

 :::caution
-If you fail to retain the password after closing the "Add User" modal, you will not be able to view it again.
+If you fail to retain the password after closing the "Add user" modal, you will not be able to view it again.
 If you forget to keep it, you can [reset the password](#reset-user-password).
 :::

 ## View and update user profile